DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 > &#128338; Booting takes about three minutes the first time.
 If you see a Raspberry Pi Desktop logo on the monitor, things are moving in the right direction.
 Just be patient.

 ## Configuration of the Operating System
-The entire process of taking a freshly flashed microSD and handing over a ready-to-use student developer workstation takes only two commands.

 Raspberry Pi OS will boot to a desktop and automatically log in as whatever user you configured in the _OS Customization_, _General_ tab of the Raspberry Pi imager tool.
 From here, you need to open a terminal window using the icon on the taskbar.
+The entire process of taking a freshly flashed microSD and handing over a ready-to-use student developer workstation takes only two commands run from the terminal window.

-> &#128161; Advanced users can start a Secure Shell (SSH) session from a remote machine and log in as the configured user.
+> &#128161; Advanced users can start a Secure Shell (SSH) session from a remote machine and log in as the preconfigured user.

-From the terminal window, you'll need to download a script from the _school-coding-lab_ GitHub sit and run it using the following commands:
+From the terminal window, you'll need to download and run a script from the _school-coding-lab_ GitHub site using the following commands:

 1. `wget https://github.com/DavesCodeMusings/school-coding-lab/raw/doc-update/rpi/fleet/quickstart_dev_workstation.sh`
 2. `bash ./quickstart_dev_workstation.sh`